7 Search Atlas Alternatives Worth Testing in 2026

 2. Ahrefs — Best for Backlink Intelligence

-3. SE Ranking — Best Value All-in-One
+3. SE Ranking — Best for SEO and GEO Reporting

 4. Mangools — Best for Speed and Simplicity

-**Pricing:** Entry $29/mo, Basic $49/mo, Premium $69/mo, Agency $129/mo (annual billing).
-10-day free trial.
+**Pricing:** Basic $49/mo, Premium $69/mo, Agency $129/mo.
+A limited free account and 10-day Free+ access are available.
 For the full breakdown, see our Mangools alternatives guide — which doubles as a Mangools deep-dive.

 **Best for:** Solo SEOs, content creators, and small teams who value UX over feature breadth.